maidsafe-archive/crust/README.md

 - [ ] Tcp hole punching as per paper
 - [ ] Tracer tcp (TCP with magic in clear [unencrypted])
 - [ ] Wireshark module for tracer TCP

+## License

+Licensed under either of

+* the MaidSafe.net Commercial License, version 1.0 or later ([LICENSE](LICENSE))
+* the General Public License (GPL), version 3 ([COPYING](COPYING) or http://www.gnu.org/licenses/gpl-3.0.en.html)

+at your option.

+## Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the MaidSafe Contributor Agreement, version 1.1 ([CONTRIBUTOR] (CONTRIBUTOR)), shall be dual licensed as above, and you agree to be bound by the terms of the MaidSafe Contributor Agreement, version 1.1.